kristinemlarson/gnssrefl/tests/use_cases/use_mbbc.md

 - allow L1 and L2
 - since MBBC is in the Nevada Reno database, you do not have to provide lat/lon/ht.
 Simply put 0,0,0 for those entries.

 Note: I usually tell people to use L2C instead of L2.
-This information is not available in this dataset - either because the PIs did not track L2C or because it is not provided by UNAVCO.
+This information is not available in this dataset - either because the PIs chose not to track L2C or because it is not being provided by UNAVCO.

 Step 2: Make SNR files using <code>rinex2snr</code>.